RedMadRobot/figma-export/README.md

 }
 ```

-#### Compose
+#### Jetpack Compose
-For Typography, Colors and Icons you can enable code generation for the use with compose in your [config file](CONFIG.md):
+For Typography, Colors and Icons you can enable code generation for the use with Jetpack Compose in your [config file](CONFIG.md):
 1. Configure `android.mainSrc`
 2. Configure `android.[typography|colors|icons].composePackageName`